AlbertTM8/TextureFusion/README.md

 # TextureFusion
-A UE5 plugin for creating texture maps through AI Diffusion models (Stable Diffusion).
-Includes SDXL and SDXL Lighting by default, with option to load cusom models from huggingface.
+A UE5 plugin for creating seamless textures and texture maps through AI Diffusion models (Stable Diffusion).
+Includes SDXL and SDXL Lighting by default, with options to load custom models from huggingface.